Top Scholarships in Australia for Indian Students in 2025

 Government-Funded Scholarships

-These scholarships are funded by the Australian Government and are super competitive, like Australia Awards and Destination Australia.
+These scholarships are funded by the Australian Government, and they are super competitive.
+Australia Awards and Destination Australia are the most common among all the government-funded scholarships.

 -